How cap and trade works

 The "trade" creates a market for carbon allowances, helping companies innovate in order to meet, or come in under, their allocated limit.
 The less they emit, the less they pay, so it is in their economic incentive to pollute less.

-A cap is the only certain way to limit pollution
+A cap: The only sure way to limit pollution

 A cap sets a maximum allowable level of pollution and penalizes companies that exceed their emission allowance.
 No other system can guarantee to lower emissions.